-From here, there are ferries every 5 min which will cross you over to Manori.
+From here, there are ferries every 5 min that will cross you over to Manori.
 From Manori, you will get a bus or Auto Rickshaw to Gorai.

 - Western Express Highway, 1st Left turn after Dahisar Octroi check Naka Route to Esselworld, Gorai-Manori.

-Is one of India’s oldest aquarium.
+It is one of India’s oldest aquariums.
 It is one of the main tourist attractions of Mumbai.
 You will find marine as well as freshwater fishes on display for visitors.

-The aquarium was taken up for renovation and has been renovated with a new look and reopened on March 3, 2015.
+The Aquarium was taken up for renovation and renovated with a new look, and reopened on March 3, 2015.

 It now has a 12 feet long and 360-degree view glass tunnel.
-Another interesting part is the special pool for children, where they can touch and feel the fish, which are harmless.
+Another exciting part is the unique pool for children, where they can touch and feel the fish, which are harmless.

 The fishes are placed in a large glass tank which is illuminated with LED lighting.

 The Taraporewala Aquarium houses 2,000 fishes of more than 400 different species.
-Internationally available exotic fishes have been introduced in the renovated Aquarium.
+Internationally available exotic fishes have been introduced into the renovated Aquarium.

-1. There is an Amphitheater with a 50 seating capacity, where they screen documentaries of fishes and the marine ecosystem.
+There is an Amphitheater with a 50 seating capacity, where they screen documentaries aboutfishes and the marine ecosystem.

-3. SPA for your foot – Here, you can dip your feet into one of the 10 tanks.
+- SPA for your foot – Here, you can dip your feet into one of the ten tanks.
 The fishes in the tank will nibble away and clean your feet of the dead skin.